You are here

 ESSA Highlights

-On an annual basis, ESSA provides more than $260 million in federal funding to supplement state and local funding in all LEAs in Wisconsin and private schools may choose to participate in services provided by the LEA.
+On an annual basis, ESSA provides more than $260 million in federal, non-competitive funding to supplement state and local funding in all LEAs in Wisconsin.
+Private schools in Wisconsin may choose to work with their local LEA to participate in ESSA funded services.
+LEAs determine how best to use these funds in accordance with ESSA.
+The Local Educational Agency (LEA) Implementation webpage provide a summary of the ESSA grants available to LEAs.

 The ESSA Dashboard in WISEdash displays the accountability data required in ESSA for all public schools to improve student achievement and school success.